jorge120609/api-documentation/inventory-api/concepts/how-inventories-work.md

 ## Low stock management
 The low stock threshold level is a quantity you can set to help merchants manage the inventory.
 The low stock level is the minimum amount of inventory a merchant wants to have on hand.
 When implemented, the merchant will receive an indication that replenishment is needed for a specific product and location.

+If stock alerts are enabled for a product, then clients will also add the product to the low stock view, when the number of items available is less than the threshold level.

 **Example:** Set low stock level for a product/variant in a given location UUID.
 ```http
 POST /custom-low-stock/locations/{locationUuid}